lowrycode/table-tennis-league/README.md

 ## Account Management

-Another key assessment criteria for the project relates to CRUD functionality.
+Another key assessment criterion for the project relates to CRUD functionality.
 We have already discussed how a regular user can create, read, edit and delete a review for a club.

 The Account Settings page also includes CRUD functionality.
 It allows users to:
 - View their email address.